You’ve booked a trip to Mexico City, and you’ve heard that the food here is pretty damn fantastic. The only question is: where to start?

 Rosetta does Italian with a Mexican twist.
 The restaurant is located in a colonial townhouse in La Roma, which is a cool, artsy neighborhood you’ll definitely want to check out while you’re here.
-Inside, you’ll find vintage furniture, pastel walls, and romantic patio out back, all of which make this a great date night spot.
-Plan to drink plenty of wine and eat pasta, and be sure to try their incredible bread.
-If you’re around here during the day, check out their nearby “panadería” for a quick coffee and fantastic pastries.
+Inside, you’ll find vintage furniture and pastel walls, and a romantic patio out back, all of which make this a great date night spot.
+Plan to drink plenty of wine and eat plenty of pasta, and be sure to try their incredible bread.
+If you’re around here during the day, check out their nearby panadería for a quick coffee and fantastic pastries.

-Contramar is an upbeat, busy seafood restaurant, and it makes for a great lively dinner with friends spot.
-Everything is fresh and delicious so get a few things to share, but you’re really here for the tuna tostadas.
-Round out your order with the grilled octopus or the pescado a la talla, and finish off with the fig tart.
-If you’re looking to go out after dinner, there are a couple of bars close by - try Baltra Bar.
+Contramar is an upbeat, busy seafood restaurant, and it makes for a great lively dinner with friends.
+Everything is fresh and delicious, but what you’re really here for are the tuna tostadas.
+Get a few to share, round out your order with the grilled octopus or the pescado a la talla, and finish off with the fig tart.
+If you’re looking to go out after dinner, there are a couple of options closeby - try Baltra Bar.

 Nicos is an authentic, family-owned traditional Mexican restaurant, and it’s a friendly, casual place to have lunch.
-Odds are, you’ll be sitting next to some chef having lunch on his day off.
 It’s a bit out of the way but the food is worth the drive.
 If you can’t make it, try their new sister restaurant Fonda Mayora (a bit closer to the touristy areas).
-Try the enchiladas or the duck mole.
-End your meal by trying some drinks from their mezcal cart.
+Try the enchiladas or the duck mole and end your meal with a few drinks from their mezcal cart.

 If you started reading this list scanning for the best taco spots, you’ll want to focus your eyes here.
 El Turix is a little hole in the wall taqueria that specializes in food from Yucatan, which means the tacos will be filled with sweet and citrus marinades and salsas.
-Go straight for the cochinita pibil tacos, which come with slow-roasted pulled pork cooked with achiote paste and some citrus juices.
-It will get messy, which is good.
+Go straight for the cochinita pibil tacos, which come with slow-roasted pulled pork cooked with achiote paste and citrus juices as well as a panucho, an open face tortilla with thicker corn dough.
+It will all get messy, which is good.
 Know that there’s a limited menu and few seats, so expect a line during lunch time.
-It’s a great place to grab a quick taco and a panucho, an open face tortilla with thicker corn dough.

 This place serves arguably the best breakfast in the city, in the midst of Centro Historico, a block away from el Zocalo.
 Before looking at the menu, go ahead and order the nata, which is clotted cream, created from boiling raw milk.
-Pair it with a concha, a soft sweet pastry bread with a sugar crust.
-Think of this combo as your breakfast appetizer.
+Pair it with a concha, a soft sweet pastry bread with a sugar crust and for a breakfast appetizer.
 Then go crazy with chilaquiles, enchiladas, poached eggs in clay pots, and omelettes with ingredients you’ve probably never heard of.
-Best to get here early unless you’re well prepared to wait.
+Best to get here early or be prepared to wait.

 Neveria Roxy serves hands down the best ice cream in Mexico City.
-It’s been around for ages and their decor hasn’t changed since, so expect to feel like you’re back in the 50’s.
-There are tons and tons of flavors, but don’t be overwhelmed, since they’re all excellent.
-Go for a Mexican fruit flavor, like mamey or guanabana.
+It’s been around for ages and their decor hasn’t changed since, so expect to feel like you’re back in the '50s.
+There are tons and tons of flavors, but they’re all excellent - we like the Mexican fruit flavors, like mamey or guanabana.
 They have a few locations around the city, but the best one is in Polanco, a nice neighborhood full of restaurants, shops, and a beautiful park that’s perfect to spend an afternoon walking around.

-Maximo Bistrot is a farm-to-table restaurant.
-Kind of French, kind of Mexican.
-Somehow it all works, and the food is some of the most refined in the city, but served in a relaxed setting.
+Maximo Bistrot is a farm-to-table restaurant that's kind of French, kind of Mexican.
+Somehow it all works, and the food is some of the most refined in the city, and is served in a relaxed setting.
 The focus is on seasonal and local ingredients, so the menu changes every day, but you can always expect French-style dishes with some chile or huitlacoche (basically the fungus of a corn husk - it’s great).
 They also have a great wine list, including some Mexican choices, and they operate a brunch spot called Lalo in the front of the space.

-When you talk about Mexican fine dining, you talk about Enrique Olvera, and you’ve possibly seen him on the Netflix show Chef’s Table.
-The tasting menu (the restaurant’s only option) is one of the city’s priciest options at $96 a head, but it’s absolutely worth it for a very special experience.
-You’ll get try unusual ingredients, like the famous husked baby corn smoked inside a hollowed out gourd with chicatana ants, coffee and chile mayo.
+When you talk about Mexican fine dining, you talk about Enrique Olvera.
+The tasting menu (the restaurant’s only option) is one of the city’s priciest at $96 a head, but it’s absolutely worth it for a very special experience.
+You’ll get try unusual ingredients, like the famous husked baby corn smoked inside a hollowed out gourd with chicatana ants, coffee, and chile mayo.
 This is Mexican food like you’ve never had it before.

-Mexico City actually has some excellent sushi, and KYO is the place you want to try it.
-This is a small, minimalist, authentic Japanese sushi bar with only 13 seats, so definitely make a reservation.
-There are three different menus based on the amount of food you want to eat and the amount of money you want to spend, and this is also one of the few restaurants in town where you can actually hear a date.
+Mexico City actually has some excellent sushi, and Kyo is the place you want to try it.
+This is a small, quiet, minimalist Japanese sushi bar with only 13 seats, so definitely make a reservation.
+There are three different menus based on the amount of food you want to eat and the amount of money you want to spend.

-Basically the most convenient taco joint you’ll find in the city, considering there are 24 of them.
-They are also open super late and deliver, so yes, this is going to be your drunk food of choice.
-The tacos al pastor are just as good (and addictive) as the ones you’ll find on the street, but served in a convenient, reliable, indoor location.
-Get a chicharron de queso right off the bat - basically a crispy, crunchy piece of cheese.
+El Farolito is the most convenient taco joint you’ll find in the city, considering there are 24 of them.
+They're also open super late and deliver, so yes, this is going to be your drunk food of choice.
+The tacos al pastor are just as good (and addictive) as the ones you’ll find on the street, but served in a convenient, indoor location.
+Get a chicharron de queso right off the bat - basically a crispy piece of cheese.
 Eat as many tacos as your heart desires and try every sauce available.
-Then drink it all down with a horchata.
+Then wash it all down with a horchata.

 After you visit the Diego Rivera and Frida Kahlo house, walk next door to San Angel Inn.
-It’s a classic, set in an old monastery with a beautiful courtyard.
-If the weather is nice, definitely sit outside.
+It’s a classic, in an old monastery with a beautiful courtyard, so if the weather is nice, definitely sit outside.
 It can be a bit touristy, but go anyway.
-The food is traditional Mexican, but try something that’s hard to find outside of Mexico, like the chile en nogada.
+The food is traditional Mexican, but you should try something that’s hard to find outside of Mexico, like the chile en nogada.
 It’s a poblano pepper stuffed with pork, dried fruits, and nuts, covered with a creamy walnut sauce and topped with pomegranate seeds.

-If you’re looking for another high-end experience, head to Quintonil in Polanco, one of the best restaurants in the country, it was ranked among the world’s 50 best restaurants.
+If you’re looking for another high-end experience, head to Quintonil in Polanco, one of the best restaurants in the country, and even the world.
 It’s a small, modern space, cooking exceptional Mexican food that tastes as good as it looks.
 Make sure to try the tostada with smoked crab.